clarivate/wos2vivo/README.md

 ## wos2vivo

+**Note, the Web of Science Lite (SOAP) API, which this library uses, is deprecated and scheduled to be sunset on November 1, 2023.
+It has been replaced by the Web of Science [Starter API](https://developer.clarivate.com/apis/wos-starter).
+This library will be archived following the sunset date.**

 Mapping publications from the Web of Science™ via [Web Services Lite](https://clarivate.com/products/data-integration/) to [VIVO](http://vivoweb.org)

 This tool requires access to the Web of Science Web Services.
 For more information on Web of Sciences APIs, visit https://clarivate.com/webofsciencegroup/solutions/xml-and-apis/.

 ### installation